rosafilgueira/Optimization_CollectiveIO_MPI/README.md

 # Optimization_Collective_IO_MPI

-# Material stored in this repository
+# Material stored in IO-External

 -(1): Explanation of the benchmark used for testing the optimizations proposed: benchmark-IO.c -(2): Explanation of aggregation_pattern library